In Portland, Burundian immigrants protest presidential adviser’s visit

 Dushimire organized the event to protest the presence in Portland of Willy Nyamitwe, a senior adviser and spokesman for Burundi President Pierre Nkurunziza, whose regime has been under investigation since November by the International Criminal Court, the Hague-based tribunal for war crimes, crimes against humanity and genocide.
 A United Nations human rights panel concluded in September that Burundi’s top leaders had been involved in killings, torture, sexual violence and other crimes.

-Most of the protesters declined to give their names or have themselves photographed for fear of repercussions for their relatives back in Burundi.
+Most of the protesters declined to give their names or have themselves photographed for fear of repercussions against their relatives back in Burundi.

 Nyamitwe has been in Portland visiting his wife and three children, who are living somewhere in the Portland area and possibly seeking asylum.

-Nyamitwe confirmed his visit in Maine in Twitter and email messages after the protest and said he would be leaving “over the weekend.”
+Nyamitwe confirmed his visit to Maine in Twitter and email messages after the protest and said he would be leaving “over the weekend.”

 His presence is viewed as a threat by other Maine Burundians who fled the small, central-east African country to Portland during the past decade to escape the Nkurunziza regime.